Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-datetime](https://github.com/tkdhss111/fortran-datetime): functions for dates and times focused on speed, by Hisashi Takeda

+[Fortran Date/Time Utilities](https://github.com/artkula/fortran-datetime-utils): comprehensive module for handling date and time operations with robust error handling and formatting capabilities, by artkula.
+It can display current date, time, and day of week, show timezone information, calculate days left in the current year, detect leap years, and calculate time differences.

 [inctime](https://github.com/GAD-DIMNT-CPTEC/inctime): routines to calculate dates in the past or future relative to a date, calculate the Julian day, and calculate the number of years, months, days and hours between any two dates, by João Gerd Zell de Mattos

 [m_time](https://github.com/urbanjost/M_time): displays dates in a variety of formats and performs basic date and time computation, by urbanjost